emmanuelgyambrah10-eng/mili-webbie/README.md

 - `index.html` includes a small interactive button (top of main).
 Click "Greet" to enter your name; the page will display a friendly greeting using `js/main.js`.

 If you'd like any further reorganization (move other assets, add a `js/` folder, or initialize a git repo), tell me and I can do it.

+GitHub & CI
+- To publish this repo on GitHub, create a repository and push as described in `CONTRIBUTING.md`.
+- A simple GitHub Actions workflow is included at `.github/workflows/ci.yml`.
+It installs `tidy` and runs `tidy -q -e index.html` to validate HTML on each push.

+Enjoy exploring the project — if you want more features (image gallery, lightbox, or deploy to GitHub Pages), say the word and I'll implement it.